archguard/rfcs/README.md

   - The removal of features that already shipped as part of the release channel.
-  - The introduction of new idiomatic usage or conventions, even if they do not include code changes to React itself.
+  - The introduction of new idiomatic usage or conventions, even if they do not include code changes to ArchGuard itself.

 Some changes do not require an RFC: